iluny1/Project-XUnit-Pet-Project-/README.md

 I don't know, right now, what to do with stragetic-part (Base managment) of gameplay.

 After polishing main gameplay, I want to create weapon system (stats and visual upgrade), class system, character system, rank-upgrade system.

+P.S.
+All copyright materials will be deleted over time